mahdyarshiri/xuipy/README.md

 # xuipy

-A Python client for the [3x-ui](https://github.com/MHSanaei/3x-ui) panel API, covering inbounds, clients, and server management.
+A Python client for the [3x-ui](https://github.com/MHSanaei/3x-ui) panel, covering inbounds, clients, and server management.

 ## Installing